ryan-mcclue/musings/1649144347-the-scripting-awakening.md

----
-title: "The Scripting Awakening"
-date: 2022-04-05T13:40:29+10:00
-draft: false
----
+# The Scripting Awakening
 I decided to try and implement ctime in Bash for pedagogical purposes.
 My first task was to write and read a binary file.
 Googling how to do this in Bash returned the consensus, "use another language".
 Often when I read this, I'm not deterred.
 I have encountered similar naysayers before when it comes to directly using Xlib.
 However, when it came to wanting structures to read and write to, I found Bash was empty.
 With this understanding, I realised more generally that the usefulness of scripting languages are limited.
 Specifically, they should be limited to basic tasks that involve searching, copying or file creation.
-I suppose my biggest use case of Bash is for enhancing my terminal interaction.
+I suppose my biggest use case of Bash is for enhancing my terminal (.bashrc) and vim (`:.! `) interactions.
-C is a simple language and if you understand it's low-level capabilities, you can do so many things.
+C is a simple language and if you understand it's low-level capabilities, you can do many things.
 However, despite this recognition, I did come upon certain procedures to follow when working with Bash scripts.
 ```bash
 # Checking arguments as callee